tarikbouari/Hello_rails_react/README.md

 <!-- SUPPORT -->
 ## ⭐️ Show your support <a name="support"></a>
-If you like this project give it a star
+If you like this project give it a star.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>